 The Danza: Like his creator, the character Kirbopher's username is Kirbopher, and his real name is (probably) Christopher.

-I Knew It: It turns out that Kirbopher and Zetto are controlled by the same player.
-This was a popular fan theory (just check out the WMG page for proof) which was finally confirmed in the season finale.
+I Knew It!: It turns out that Kirbopher and Zetto are controlled by the same player.
+This was a popular fan theory (just check out the WMG page for proof) which was finally confirmed in the season one finale.

 Non-Singing Voice: Anna Kingsley, Flamegirl's voice actress, wasn't confident that her singing was strong enough to do the end credits song "Starlight Speedway" justice, and referred Niosi to her friend Leila Judeh who could match her Flamegirl voice for the song.
 Kingsley herself described Judeh as sounding "just like me but with a better singing voice".